aaviator42/StorX/README.md

 if($sx->checkFile('testDB.dat') === 1){
   echo 'testDB.dat exists as a StorX DB file!';
 } else {
-  echo 'testDB.dat doesn't exist as a StorX DB file!';
+  echo "testDB.dat doesn't exist as a StorX DB file!";
 }
 ```